Q: Who is required to provide immunization records?

 Q: How do I get a copy of my immunization records for transfer to another college?

-A: Click here to be linked to our Immunization FAQ for direct access to the answers to the five (5) questions above.
+A: Visit our Immunization FAQ for answers to the five (5) questions above.

 Q: Does Health Services offer appointments?